sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_14_SummaryOfHelloWorldApplication/Q_14_SummaryOfHelloWorldApplication_Quiz.md

 **Description**

-a) Text editors like VS Code, Notepad, or other available software in the operating system can be used to create program files.

-b) Text editors like VS Code, Notepad, or other available software in the operating system can be used to create program files.

-c) Text editors like VS Code, Notepad, or other available software in the operating system can be used to create program files.
+Text editors like VS Code, Notepad, or other available software in the operating system can be used to create program files.

-d) It is not correct.

 ---
 ---